jhackett1/utopia/content/pages/index.markdown

   Join the discussion on how we as civil servants can exploit future technologies, embrace diversity in a meaningful way, and navigate our careers in these strange times.
-explanationHeadline: A conference based on three pillars
+explanationHeadline: Based on three pillars
 explanationSubheadline: >-
   Join the discussion on how we as civil servants can exploit future technologies, embrace diversity in a meaningful way, and navigate our careers